LorranSutter/Local-library-React/README.md

 This application was developed using React as frontend, but also you can check this application implemented using Pug template [here](https://github.com/LorranSutter/Local-library).

+## :straight_ruler: Development pipeline and challenges

+***Development still in progress***.
+Follow some steps already done:

+1. As mentioned above, this project is an extension of a previous version.
+I have decided to extend this version so as to I could learn more about [ReactJS](https://reactjs.org/).
+For such, I should start turning my Pug template into a API.

+2. Initially, I started this project to learn more about ReactJS.
+However, I realized that it was the opportunity to improve another skill: **testing**.

+3. Before moving to frontend development with React, I set out to build test cases to my API.
+I chose to use [Jest](https://jestjs.io/) as my testing framework, due to its simplicity and because I had already have some contact with this tool.

+    In the meanwhile, I got confused with integrating properly my API with Jest using mongo as database.
+I found this blog [Endpoint testing](https://zellwk.com/blog/endpoint-testing/) as a valuable source to help me on this path.

+4. Next step: ReactJS frontend finally.
+Or should I say "TDD with React"?

 <!-- ## :runner: How to run

 Open your terminal in the folder you want to clone the project